-If the Supervisory Panel is satisfied that a student has produced work of sufficient quality and quantity to provide evidence of appropriate PhD-level progress and agreed milestones for confirmation had been met, a recommendation should be made to the RSPB that PhD status should be confirmed by the end of the first term of the second year of study (or equivalent for part-timers).
+If the Supervisory Panel is satisfied that a student has produced work of sufficient quality and quantity to provide evidence of appropriate PhD-level progress and agreed milestones for confirmation had been met, a recommendation should be made to the RSPB that PhD status should be confirmed.
+If PhD status is not confirmed at the meeting, the case will be reconsidered at the next Supervisory Panel meeting on one further occasion in the following term (pro rata for part time students).